haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021\_07-04 aMSE 0.0.0.1500 Another big change.
+Functions added to aid conditioning, and aspects of the projections streamlined.
+No errors, warnings, or notes

 -   2021-07-04 aMSE 0.0.0.1900 More big changes.
 I have removed the numbers-at-size large matrices from the zoneDP object into a NAS object. zoneDP is now only 12Mb instead of 450Mb and so can now be